hknutzen/Netspoc/technical.markdown

 the borders of a cycle.
 Netspoc excludes paths including at least 2 of the interfaces specified in the pathrestriction from ACL generation:
 In the picture below, pathrestrictions are defined for interfaces 1 and 2.
-Therefore, paths A and B are considered during ACL generation, while path C is not.
+Therefore, paths from n1 to n5 and n6 are considered during ACL generation, while the path from n1 to n4 is not.
 This is reflected in the interfaces ACLs: traffic between n1 and n4 is not routed by these interfaces.

-{% include image.html src="./images/pathrestriction.png" description="Pathrestrictions on interfaces 1 and 2." %}
+{% include image.html src="./images/pathrestriction.png" description="Pathrestrictions on interfaces IF1 and IF2." %}

 Netspoc assures all defined pathrestrictions to fulfill the requirements.
 Additionally, it is checked whether the defined pathrestriction have an effect on ACL generation.
 Proper pathrestrictions are then stored in a global array.

+### Checking usage of virtual interfaces

+Virtual interfaces are used to provide a redundant connection from one network to another via different routers.
+These routers share a single ip address which is defined for one interface at every participating
+router:

+ Virtual interfaces are defined at one interface with each of the participating routers  All participating routers, are connected to an interface